History of Nobel Peace Prize in Timeline

 1947: Gandhi Nominated

-In 1947, Mahatma Gandhi was nominated for the Nobel Peace Prize.
+Mahatma Gandhi was nominated for the Nobel Peace Prize in 1947.

 January 1948: No Prize Awarded After Gandhi's Death

-In 1954, the Office of the United Nations High Commissioner for Refugees (UNHCR) won its first Nobel Peace Prize.
+1954: Office of the United Nations High Commissioner for Refugees won Nobel Prize

-In 1963, the International Committee of the Red Cross (ICRC) won its third Nobel Peace Prize.
+1963: International Committee of the Red Cross won Nobel Prize

 Nominations from 1901 to 1971 have been released in a database.

-The 1973 Nobel Peace Prize award to Henry Kissinger and Lê Đức Thọ sparked controversy, leading to resignations from the selection committee and criticism in the press.
+The 1973 Nobel Peace Prize award to Henry Kissinger and Lê Đức Thọ was highly controversial, leading to resignations from the selection committee and widespread criticism.

-In 1981, the Office of the United Nations High Commissioner for Refugees (UNHCR) won its second Nobel Peace Prize.
+1981: Office of the United Nations High Commissioner for Refugees won Nobel Prize

 1989: Last Ceremony in assembly hall of the University of Oslo

-Until 1989, the Nobel Peace Prize ceremony was held in the Atrium of the University of Oslo Faculty of Law.
+In 1989, the Nobel Peace Prize ceremony was held in the Atrium of the University of Oslo Faculty of Law for the last time.

-Since 1990, the Nobel Peace Prize award ceremony has been held in Oslo City Hall, marking a change in venue from previous locations.
+Since 1990, the Nobel Peace Prize award ceremony has been held in Oslo City Hall.

-In 2006, Geir Lundestad, Secretary of the Norwegian Nobel Committee, stated that the greatest omission in the committee's history was not awarding the Nobel Peace Prize to Mahatma Gandhi.
+In 2006, Geir Lundestad, Secretary of the Norwegian Nobel Committee, stated that the greatest omission in the committee's history was that Mahatma Gandhi never received the Nobel Peace Prize.

 2009: Record Nominations Received

-In 2009, the Nobel Committee received a record of 205 nominations for the Peace Prize, highlighting growing global interest and engagement.
+In 2009, a record of 205 nominations were received for the Nobel Peace Prize.

 2010: Nominations Record Broken

-In 2011, Michael Nobel, the grandson of one of Alfred Nobel's brothers, criticized the Nobel Committee for the politicization of the award, claiming it deviates from Nobel's original intentions.
+In 2011, Michael Nobel, the grandson of one of Alfred Nobel's brothers, criticized the politicization of the Nobel Peace Prize.

-Around 2020, typical Nobel Peace Prize awards were approximately 10 million SEK, equivalent to about 1 million USD, reflecting the prize's financial value at the time.
+Around 2020, typical Nobel Peace Prize awards were on the order of roughly 10 million SEK, which translated to roughly 1 million USD.

 October 2023: Peace Prize Statistics

-As of October 2023, the Nobel Peace Prize has been awarded to 111 individuals and 27 organizations, with 19 women among the recipients.
+As of October 2023, the Nobel Peace Prize has been awarded to 111 individuals and 27 organizations.
+19 women have won the Nobel Peace Prize, more than for any other Nobel Prize.

 2024: Nobel Peace Prize Awarded to Nihon Hidankyo